Bojinka plot: Manhunt

-End result
+Aftermath

 U.S. investigators did not find the connection with Khalid Sheikh Mohammed to al-Qaeda until several years later.

-Khalid Sheikh Mohammed decided that explosives were too risky to use in his next plot, and chose instead to use airplanes.
+Khalid Sheikh Mohammed decided that explosives were too risky to use in his next plot and chose instead to use airplanes.
 The plot was later revised and executed during the September 11 attacks.
 Khalid Sheikh Mohammed was arrested in Rawalpindi, Pakistan in 2003.

 Yousef filed a motion for a new trial in 2001.
-The United States Court of Appeals for the Second Circuit heard the case on May 3, 2002, and announced on April 3, 2003 the decision that Yousef and his partners were to remain incarcerated.
+The United States Court of Appeals for the Second Circuit heard the case on May 3, 2002, and announced on April 3, 2003, the decision that Yousef and his partners were to remain incarcerated.

-Bojinka was included in a number of 9/11 documentaries and mini-series, including The Path to 9/11, and The Secret History of 9/11.
+Bojinka was included in a number of 9/11 documentaries and miniseries, including The Path to 9/11 and The Secret History of 9/11.